Web Design for Schools: Attracting Families and Showcasing Your Mission

 Step 3: Virtual Tour and Immersive Content Most prospective families can't visit in person.
 We build virtual tours of campus, classrooms, and facilities.
 We create video content: principal message, program overviews, student testimonials.
 We include photo galleries of classroom life and community.
 This reduces friction between interest and campus visit.

-- •92% of parents research schools online before visiting or enrolling; 76% of those use search engines [School Choice Study 2024]
+- •The large majority of parents research schools online before visiting or enrolling, most often via search engines

-- •Schools with virtual tours see 35% higher tour conversion rates (visitor to in-person visit) [Virtual Tour Study 2024]
+- •Schools with virtual tours tend to see higher tour conversion rates (visitor to in-person visit)

-- •Student/parent testimonials increase enrollment inquiry conversion by 41% compared to school messaging alone [Testimonial Study 2024]
+- •Student and parent testimonials tend to increase enrolment inquiry conversion compared to school messaging alone

-- •Schools that clearly display college placement outcomes see 28% higher conversion rates for prospective families [Outcomes Data Study 2024]
+- •Schools that clearly display outcomes data see stronger conversion rates for prospective families

-- •Mobile-optimized school websites see 2x higher form submissions compared to desktop-only sites [Mobile Conversion Study 2024]
+- •Mobile-optimised school websites tend to see higher form submissions compared to desktop-only sites

-- •Current family portals reduce administrative inquiries by 60% and increase parent satisfaction scores by 35% [Portal Adoption Study 2024]
+- •In our experience, current-family portals reduce administrative inquiries and increase parent satisfaction

 Mistake 1: Treating the Website as Brochure, Not Sales Tool Most school websites are beautiful brochures with mission statements and program lists.
 They don't drive action.
 They need: visible tour request buttons, clear enrollment pathways, outcome data above the fold, and conversion-focused design.
 A school website should drive tours and applications, not just inform.